Skip to main content

 • The aws-team-roles default catalog allows the gitops team to assume the terraform role, including anywhere aws-team-roles is overwritten (plat-dev and plat-sandbox)

-• tfstate-backend allows gitops to assume the default access role from the core-identity account
+• tfstate-backend allows both teams to assume the default access role from the core-identity account

 • github-oidc-provider is deployed to every account that GitHub will be able to access.
 This should be every account except root.